Irish Wolfhound Common Health Concerns

 There are a few, common breed health concerns every novice owner should be aware of when obtaining an Irish Wolfhound.

-Before going further, if you are spending the time reading about Health Concerns I urge you to read Typical and Unexpected Irish Wolfhound Breed Expenses because they go hand-in-hand!
+Before going further, if you are spending the time reading about Health Concerns, I urge you to read Typical and Unexpected Irish Wolfhound Breed Expenses because they go hand-in-hand!

-I briefly present a few here, but by no means are the breed's health concerns limited to these.
-Please note that I touch upon these in other sections of my website such as Expenses and Nutrition.
+I briefly present a few Health Concerns here, but by no means are they limited to these.
+Please note that I touch upon these in other sections of my website, such as Expenses and Nutrition.
 Notably, these health issues that I am about to discuss are not limited to Irish Wolfhounds.
-They are prevalent in many purebred and mixed breed dogs though one particular condition is typically found in only giant and several large dog breeds.
-The truth is that one must accept the good with the bad if one truly is in love with this breed.
-Caring for and loving an Irish Wolfhound is a memorable experience but is not for the faint of heart as long ago they were nicknamed, "The Heartbreak Dog".
+They are prevalent in many purebred and mixed-breed dogs, though one particular condition is typically found in only giant and several large dog breeds.

 Gastric Dilatation Volvulus (GDV) or Bloat.

 GDV is a condition where the dog's stomach dilates and twists into abnormal positions.
-This disease affects nearly all giants, such as Irish Wolfhounds, Great Danes, Giant Schnauzers but also large breeds, for example, Greyhounds, Standard Poodles, and Doberman Pinchers.
-It is a life-threatening medical emergency that can kill a dog within several hours and is excruciatingly painful.
+This disease affects nearly all giants, such as Irish Wolfhounds, Great Danes, Giant Schnauzers but also large breeds, for example, Bernese Mountain Dogs, Greyhounds, Standard Poodles, and Doberman Pinchers, etc. It is a life-threatening medical emergency that can kill a dog within several hours and is excruciatingly painful.
 Prognosis — at least 30% will die from this horrific event if it is not caught in the early phase(s) of progression.
 In recent years, however, this percentage appears to be understated as I know of a number of Irish Wolfhounds who have died from the illness.

 I found this Bernese Mountain Dog Bloat Chart sometime ago and it is important that every giant and large breed dog owner post this in a conspicuous area for quick reference!
 It is mandatory for my Dog Caretaker to review and it is strongly recommended that any pet sitter be instructed in this disease and emergency plans while you are traveling away from home.